 Getting to Pisac

-Almost all travelers visiting Pisac arrive from Cusco, and thankfully, it’s relatively easy to get between the two destinations.
+Almost all travelers visiting Pisac arrive from Cusco, the largest city in the Sacred Valley and the transportation hub of the region.
+Thankfully, it’s relatively easy to get and fast to travel between these two favorite destinations.

-You’ll have your choice of transportation options, whether you take a bus, taxi, or you can even hire a private driver.
+You’ll have your choice of transportation options, whether you take a bus, taxi, or even hire a private driver to take you from Cusco to Pisac and back again.

 Buses and colectivos (similar to a shared 12-passenger van and just a few more soles than the bus!) depart Cusco for Pisac frequently.
 You can catch the bus from the Cusco bus terminal or find colectivos lined up on Puputi street.